bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/button.md

 ## Block level buttons

 Create responsive stacks of full-width, “block buttons” by wrapping the button(s) in a div and specifying `d-grid` and `gap-*`.
-By using css utilities instead a boolean property on the button, we have much greater control over spacing, alignment, and responsive behaviors.
+By using CSS utilities instead a boolean property on the button, we have much greater control over spacing, alignment, and responsive behaviors.
 See the [Bootstrap 5](https://getbootstrap.com/docs/5.3/components/buttons/#block-buttons) documentation for details